Are they a “no?”

 and more!

-You’re listening to “Laser Tag Logs” podcast, episode number 1.
+You’re listening to the “Laser Tag Logs” podcast, episode number 1.

 Hello, Game-Runners, welcome to the first episode of our podcast.
 It’s where we explore the art and science behind making memorable moments.